 Rawan, 12, a refugee from Aleppo in Syria

 How can I make sure refugee children are protected?

-What’s Unicef doing to help refugee children on these journeys?
+What’s Unicef doing to help refugee children?

-Because the situation is changing, the support that we offer is readily adaptable to fit the needs of children and families.
 The Blue Dot centres provide a range of services, including family reunification, child-friendly spaces, first aid, psychosocial and emotional care, legal counselling, safe spaces for women and children to sleep and outreach social workers.

 “When we were in Iran, my grandmother died and I had to bury her” said Aaimr.
 “Then I had to work for a year, sewing in a workshop underground, to raise money for the rest of the journey.
 I miss my grandmother a lot.
-I learned to cook Persian dishes like her on YouTube”.
+I learned to cook Persian dishes like hers on YouTube”.